rvagg/iamap/README.md

 IAMap provides a `Map`-like interface that can organise data in a storage system that does not lend itself to organisation, such as a content addressed storage system like [IPFS](https://ipfs.io/) where you have to know the address of an element before you can fetch it.

 As a single entity, an IAMap instance is a collection of elements which are either entries (or buckets / arrays of entries) or are references to child nodes which themselves are IAMap instances.
 Large collections will form a deep graph of IAMap nodes referenced by a single IAMap root instance.
-The entries are key/value pairs, where the values could either be plain JavaScript objects (as long as they are serialisable themselves) or be references to objects within the datastore.
+The entries are key/value pairs, where the values could either be plain JavaScript objects (as long as they are serialisable themselves) or be references to objects within the datastore (or perhaps elsewhere!).
 Each node in an IAMap graph of nodes is serialised into the datastore.
-Therefore, a single ID / address / reference to the root node is all that is required to find elements within the collection.
+Therefore, a single ID / address / reference to the root node is all that is required to find elements within the collection and collections may be _very_ large.

 An IAMap is, therefore, a layer that provides a helpful key/value store on top of a storage system that does not inherently provide indexing facilities that allows easy fetch-by-key.
 In a content addressed store, such as IPFS, every item can only be fetched by its address, which is a hash of its content.
 Since those addresses may be derived from links within other pieces of content, we can build a data structure that becomes content and contains those links.
 Rather than `Store->Get(addressOfValue)` we can `Store->Get(iaMapRoot)->Get(key)` since there are many cases where `addressOfValue` is not known, or derivable ahead of time, but we can keep a single root address and use it to find any `key` within the generated IAMap structure.